result 267

 According to studies from 2013, adequate magnesium intake has been attributed to improved bone density, improved bone crystal formation, and a reduced risk of osteoporosis in females after menopause.

-RELATED: What Does High Magnesium Mean
+RELATED: What Does Taking A Magnesium Supplement Do

 Magnesium can also help regulate calcium and vitamin D levels, two other essential bone health nutrients.